rachelcatherinesproule/markdown/girona.md

 **Four centuries later the shipwreck was discovered under 30 feet of icy water, treasures lost on that fateful day included:**

--A ornamental winged salamander
+- A ornamental winged salamander
--Gold cross of the Knight of Malta
+- Gold cross of the Knight of Malta
--Gilded brass dolphin
+- Gilded brass dolphin
--Lapis lazuli cameos
+- Lapis lazuli cameos
--Silver sculpture of a grotesque face.
+- Silver sculpture of a grotesque face.
--Gold ducats
+- Gold ducats

 **The Author:** *Veteran Belgin dicer Robert Sténuit spent two days at 432 feet beneath the sea in a pioneering test he described in “The Deepest Days”, National Geographic, April 1965.
 Here he tells the dramatic story of finding the Girona.*